Sunday, October 29, 2017

 While reading this book, eventually I got to the point where I felt like I watching a series of nightmares unfold, but I had the even stronger feeling that I was caught inside of an MC Escher drawing.
 It's a story where you really have to decide if what's going on here is due to any sort of supernatural influence or whether there's something else at play here.
 I was sort of on the fence until I came across a particular journal entry on p.
 89 that struck me and made me go back, reread the book, and re-evaluate what I thought might be happening here based on those few lines, and it all started with the discussion of a "creature drawn on paper" who "if it could live, would live entirely on paper, on its surface" faced with "a mountain on the paper."
 Think shifting of geographical contours on an existential level, and that's where this book took me, and it was downright unsettling.

 You Should Have Left was billed somewhere as a haunted house novel (sorry, I can't remember where I'd read that), and that was the reason I picked it up.
-What I discovered was that the way it was written reminded me somewhat of the work of author Jac Jemc in her book The Grip of It, read earlier this summer, where she used various tropes associated with haunted houses to get to the root of what was haunting her two characters.
+I discovered two things: one, it actually reminded more of the work of Oliver Onions, who wrote several tales that link creativity (or the lack of) with insanity, and two, I was also reminded me somewhat of the style of the work of author Jac Jemc in her book The Grip of It, read earlier this summer, where she used various tropes associated with haunted houses to get to the root of what was haunting her two characters.
 And despite some low reader ratings, I thought You Should Have Left turned out to be original, definitely frightening, and frankly, up there with the most disturbing books I've read this year.
 I don't know about anyone else, but reading a record of and therefore becoming a witness to someone's complete mental deterioration is far more frightening than anything a supernatural tale could possibly conjure up in my head.